brainworxx/kreXX-TYPO3-Extension/Documentation/FatalError/Index.rst

 Activation in the settings
 --------------------------

-| When it is activated in the settings, the handler will be registered by kreXX as soon as krexx is included into typo3 (which is very early).
+| When it is activated in the settings (cookie or file settings), the handler will be registered by kreXX as soon as krexx is included into TYPO3 (which is very early).
-| This will slow down your system very efficiently, so use this only when you have to.
+| This will slow down your system very efficiently, so use this only when you absolutely have to.
 |
 |

 .. figure:: ../Images/FatalError/activate_local.png
-	:width: 832px
+	:width: 887px
 	:alt: kreXX fatal error handler

 	Activate the fatal error handler via your local cookie settings.